Good Distribution Practices (GDP) in Healthcare: Comprehensive Checklist

 This checklist is relatively extensive, and will help you on your way to prepare for GDP audits.
 However, do please refer to the official GDP guidelines set in your country, as this checklist is not in any way intended to replace official guideline regulations.

-You can find the GDP checklist in our downloads section.
+You can find the full checklist in our downloads section.